-Uncertainty Justification: Participants stated that the knowledge of the physical processes was well founded, and that there was a lot of existing work on this in agricultural systems.
+Uncertainty Score: Somewhat uncertain Method : Vote based on individual pre-work scores Justification: Participants stated that the knowledge of the physical processes was well founded, and that there was a lot of existing work on this in agricultural systems.
 However, they also described several gaps and areas of uncertainty.
-In addition to uncertainty around precipitation projections, existing studies tend to look at effects too parrowly and not consider. tend to look at effects too narrowly and not consider unintended consequences, and many focus on gray infrastructure and only qualitatively consider green infrastructure.
-Feasibility Justification: The group agreed that this topic is context specific, making it especially feasible at the site-scale.
+In addition to uncertainty around precipitation projections, existing studies tend to look at effects too narrowly and not consider unintended consequences, and many focus on gray infrastructure and only qualitatively consider green infrastructure.
+Feasibility Score : Somewhat feasible Method : Discussion Justification: The group agreed that this topic is context specific, making it especially feasible at the site-scale.
 However, it is difficult to conduct this research at larger spatial scales, or to generalize the outcomes of management interventions to untested sites.
-One potential alternative is to try to synthesize across site-specific projects to understand variations in efficacy post hoc.
-Potential Impact Justification: Participants stated that there was good potential for restoration and infrastructure funding to be used for these purposes.
+One potential alternative is to try to synthesize across site-specific projects to understand variations in efficacy post hoc .
+Potential Impact Score : Somewhat high potential Method : Vote based on individual pre-work scores Justification: Participants stated that there was good potential for restoration and infrastructure funding to be used for these purposes.
 Participants also stated that changes in management would depend on the quantification of specific management alternatives, a high level of adaptive management, and sophisticaed communication to capture nuanced and complicated findings.